michael-collins/3d-modeling-rendering-animation-fa18--oer/_assignments/rigging/rigging.md

 download-path: /assets/exercise-downloads
 ---

-In this exercise, you will practice creating a rig for a polygon mesh and adding deformers.
+In this exercise, you will practice creating a rig for a polygon mesh.
 You will create a simple biped rig starting with the [base mesh FBX file]({{site.baseurl}}{{page.download-path}}/biped-base-mesh.fbx).

 ## Learning Resources: